 For certification, students must complete course requirements with a GPA of at least 2.5.
 None of the certificate courses may be taken satisfactory/fail.

 In addition, some proficiency in a high-level computer language is required.
 Examples of some of the courses that may be used to satisfy the computing requirement: CSC 170 or CSC 171.

 Please note: Course substitutions may be possible with the Program Adviser’s approval.

 At graduation, students successfully completing the Actuarial Studies Program will receive a certificate at their departmental diploma ceremony.

-The Society of Actuaries is the professional organization of Actuaries in the United States and Canada.
-To learn more about what an actuary is and how to get started, click here.
-To become an Associate Member of the Society, one must pass a series of examinations.
+To become an Associate Member of the Society of Actuaries, one must pass a series of examinations.
 Some or all of these may be taken while employed, or after college graduation; some may be taken while still a student.

 The first examination is in Probability.
 View more information about the exams »».

 Certificate students could and are strongly encouraged to take the first two examinations before, or upon, graduation.
 The exams are given three times a year: February, May and November.